User Score: 5959

 --Jackie Miles (comedian)

-On film: A clip from "There's No Business Like Show Business," starring Ethel Merman, Marilyn Monroe, Dan Dailey, Johnnie Ray, Mitzi Gaynor and Donald O'Connor.
+--Cameo: Mitzi Gaynor (actress) makes a bow, followed by a clip from her upcoming movie "There's No Business Like Show Business" (which also stars Ethel Merman, Marilyn Monroe, Dan Dailey, Johnnie Ray and Donald O'Connor).

---Virginia Mayo (actress) - appears live on stage & introduces a film clip from "The Silver Chalice" (her new movie which also stars Jack Palance).
+--Virginia Mayo (actress, appearing live on stage) - introduces a film clip from her movie "The Silver Chalice."

 --Mata & Hari (dance team)